felixjoshuabenson/felixjoshuabenson/README.md

 Hi, I'm Joshua!

-A mobile engineer who specializes in cross-platform mobile applications using Flutter and Dart.
-I hold a Bachelor’s degree in Computer Science from the University of the People and have developed two impactful apps in healthcare and education, both available on the Google Play Store.
+A mobile engineer who specializes in cross-platform applications using Flutter and Dart.
+I hold a Bachelor’s degree in Computer Science from the University of the People and have developed two impactful apps in healthcare and education, both of which are available on the Google Play Store.
 I work well on cross-functional teams with frontend, backend, edge, and web developers to create a solid user experience.

 ## Featured Projects